-The geometric mean can be defined as a type of mean that uses the product of values that are often assigned to a set of numbers for the purpose of indicating the typical values or central tendency of numbers and this method can be used when there is an exponential change in values.
+The geometric mean is a type of mean that uses the product of values that are often assigned to a set of numbers to indicate the typical values or central tendency of numbers.
+This method can be used when there is an exponential change in values.

 Geometric Mean Formula

-For n numbers present, in order to calculate the geometric mean formula, all the numbers are firstly multiplied together and then the nth root of the same is taken.
-The formula for Geometric mean is given below-
+For n numbers present, to calculate the geometric mean formula, all the numbers are multiplied together, and then the nth root of the same is taken.
+The formula for Geometric mean is as below-

 Geometric Mean Calculation Example